SuperTapood/Cudheart/roadmap.md

 - [ ] add cuda to linalg
 - [ ] add cuda to trigo
 - [ ] make sure every function is tested
+- [ ] add specific tests for matrices
 - [ ] use max function to better print the matrix
 - [ ] add readme to every module
 - [ ] allow trigo funcs to accept angles with flags